 - 1 teaspoon dried parsley

-- Preheat the oven to 400 degrees F. Lightly spray a 9x13-inch casserole dish with nonstick spray.
+- Preheat the oven to 400°F. Lightly spray a 9x13-inch casserole dish with nonstick spray.
 Fill the bottom with the shredded chicken, peas and corn; set aside.

-- Place the potatoes and carrots in a large saute pan or skillet.
-Fill with cold water, until the vegetables are just covered by about half an inch.
-Heat over high heat until it comes to a boil.
-Reduce the heat, cover and let simmer for 8 to 10 minutes, until just fork tender.
-Drain, then transfer to the casserole dish over the chicken, peas and corn.
+- Place the potatoes and carrots in a large skillet.
+Fill with cold water, until the vegetables are covered by about half an inch.
+Bring to a boil over high heat.
+Reduce heat, cover and let simmer for 8 to 10 minutes, until fork tender; drain.
+Transfer to the casserole dish over the chicken, peas and corn.

-- Wipe out the skillet and return to the heat.
-Melt 2 Tablespoons of the butter in the pan, then add the onions.
+- Wipe out the skillet and return to medium heat.
+Melt 2 tablespoons of the butter in the pan, add the onions.
 Cook until soft, about 5 to 7 minutes.
 Add the rest of the butter (5 tablespoons) and toss until melted.
 Stir in the flour, celery seed, salt and pepper.
-Slowly mix in the chicken broth (or stock) and milk.
+Slowly mix in the chicken broth and milk.
 Simmer over medium heat, stirring frequently, until thickened to a sauce.
 Season with more salt and pepper, to taste.
 Pour into the casserole dish, over the chicken and vegetables.
-Lightly toss to combine.
+Gently toss with a fork to combine.

 - Bake in the preheated oven for 20 minutes (if the chicken was frozen, bake for 25-30 minutes).
 Meanwhile, prepare the biscuit topping.

-- Remove the casserole dish from the oven.
+- Remove the casserole dish from the oven after 20 minutes.
 Drop 12 large scoops of the biscuit dough onto the top of the hot chicken mixture.
 Bake for 10 minutes.

-- In a small bowl, mix together the butter, parsley and garlic salt.
-Remove the pan from the oven and brush the butter mixture over the biscuits.
+- Meanwhile, in a small bowl, mix together the butter, parsley and garlic salt.
+Remove pan from the oven and brush the butter mixture over the biscuits.
 Return to the oven and bake an additional 5 minutes, or until golden brown.

 - Allow the pot pie to rest for 10 minutes out of the oven before serving.